GSAK (Geocaching Swiss Army Knife)

 SQLite Overview

-SQLite is now the choice of SQL engine for GSAK.
+SQLite is now the choice of SQL engine for GSAK, and the sqlite database format is used for all GSAK databases.

-SQLite is very wildly used, has a small foot print, and is open source.
-Testing shows it is blazingly fast, and implementation is not overly complicated (though it is all relative) .Table joins are fast and support for SQL standards is excellent.
-A general knowlege of SQL is assumed, so I won't be including the SQL syntax specifics in the GSAK help file.
+SQLite is very widely used, has a small foot print, and is open source.
+Testing shows it is blazing fast, and implementation is not overly complicated (though it is all relative) .Table joins are fast and support for SQL standards is excellent.
+A general knowledge of SQL is assumed, so I won't be including the SQL syntax specifics in the GSAK help file.
 You can find all this and more at the home page of SQLite here http://www.sqlite.org

 SQLite is very widely used, so now we have a SQL engine that is robust and hopefully the bugs ironed out.
 It does have a few minor quirks, but on the whole it does seem to be the "silver bullet" to fix all the problems of the existing SQL implementation (pre version 7.2.3)